EliasBach/odin-recipes/README.md

 # odin-recipes
-The Odin Project Project 1
+## The Odin Project Project 1
-Basic Website showing a collection of pages with recipes.
+This exercise asks to build a basic website, showing a collection of pages with different recipes.\
-It demonstrates the following skills:
+It tests the following concepts:
-- HTML page structure, i.e. the boilerplate
+- basic HTML page structure, i.e. head, body, index page, boilerplate
-- HTML elements: headers, paragraphs, ordered and unordered lists, images, links It also allowed practice of basic commands of git and the terminal, not seen in the code directly.
+- HTML elements: headers, paragraphs, ordered and unordered lists, images, links
-Made in VS Code